KedarDev/Mr.FullStack/README.md

    ```

-  * Make sure to do this to all datasources in the `application.yml` file
+  * Make sure to do this to all data sources in the `application.yml` file

 ## FRONTEND